d12frosted/elpa-mirror/stable-melpa/outlook-readme.txt

+;;; Commentary:

-This package provides routines to add a plain-text reply into HTML formatted email using MS Outlook style of quotation.
-Integrations into mail packages (mu4e, gnus) should be provided by separate outlook-xxx.el files.
+;; This package provides routines to add a plain-text reply into HTML ;; formatted email using MS Outlook style of quotation.
+Integrations ;; into mail packages (mu4e, gnus) should be provided by separate ;; outlook-xxx.el files.